 Bits Description 184 InitPass : INIT pass-through.
 1=pass through INIT interrupt messages unmapped.
 0=INIT interrupt message handling target aborted by the IOMMU.
 See Table 10.
-183-180 Reserved.
-Note: Non-zero bits in this field are reported as an event when IV=1.
-179:134 Interrupt table root pointer .
+183:182 GuestPagingMode: When Guest Translation is enabled for this device, GuestPaging-Mode indicates the start level of the Guest Page Table.
+00b: Start Level is 4, which contains PML4E Entries.
+01b: Start Level is 5, which contains PML5E Entries.
+10b and 11b: Reserved The GuestPagingMode value is ignored when GV=0.
+Must be zero when MMIO Offset 0030h[GTSup]=0.
+181:180 Reserved 179:134 Interrupt table root pointer .
 The interrupt table root pointer is only used when interrupt translation is enabled (IntCtl=10b).
 It contains the SPA of the base address of the interrupt remapping table for the I/O device.
 The interrupt remapping table must be aligned to start on a 128-byte boundary.
 133 IG : ignore unmapped interrupts.
 1=Suppress event logging for interrupt messages causing IO_PAGE_FAULT events.
 0=creation of event log entries for IO_PAGE_FAULT events is controlled by SupIOPF in the interrupt remapping table entry (see Section 2.2.5 [Interrupt Remapping Tables]).
-132:129 IntTabLen : interrupt table length.
+132:129 IntTabLen: interrupt table length.
 This field specifies the length of the interrupt remapping table.
-0000b = 1 entry $0001b = 2$ entries 0010b = 4 entries $0011b = 8$ entries 1010b = 1024 entries $1011b = 2048$ entries 11xxb = reserved Note: IntTabLen=11xxb is reported as an event when IV=1.
+0000b = 1 entry0001b = 2 entries 0010b = 4 entries 0011b = 8 entries 1010b = 1024 entries 1011b = 2048 entries 11xxb = reserved Note: IntTabLen=11xxb is reported as an event when IV=1.
 128 IV: interrupt map valid.
 See Table 9 and Table 10.
-127:107 GCR3 Table Root Pointer[51:31] .
+127:107 GCR3 Table Root Pointer [51:31].
 When guest translations are supported, this field contains the SPA of the guest CR3 table for the I/O device.
 The guest CR3 table root pointer may be used by hardware when V=1 and TV=1 and GV=1; it is ignored otherwise.
 See Section 2.2.6 [I/O Page Tables for Guest Translations].
 106 SATS: Secure ATS.
 1 = ATS requests are processed as secure ATS requests.
 0 = ATS requests are processed as non-secure ATS requests.
 When Secure Nested Paging is enabled, software must set SATS=1 when I=1.
 This bit is reserved when I=0 or MMIO Offset 0030h[SATSSup]=0.